OperationFman/Watch-Drop/README.md

 Note: Make sure the start of the `key` value matches what you put in terraform.tfvars `project_title_lowercase`

+### Update Email Content

+Update the wording inside `/lambdas/email_processor/responses.py` and `/lambdas/tmdb_scanner/aired_alert.py`

+Here you can customize the design of any emails sent to your users inbox

 ### Running IaC

 Note: Before running the IaC, ensure your new Route 53 domain is active.
 Open